etruel/wpematico/readme.txt

 == Changelog ==
 = 1.3.8.2 =
-* Fixes don't refreshing the Next Run Cron time.
+* Many fixes on processing and showing Next Run Cron time across the screens.
+* Fixes notices on checking if a campaign are running.

 = 1.3.8.1 =
 * Fixes Welcome screen on upgrading the plugin.